aim-rsf/browseMetadata/README.md

 ## Contributing changes

-You can contribute changes via submitting an Issue to request a change, or create a PR with your direct changes.
+You can contribute changes to this repository via submitting an Issue to request a change, or create a Pull Request with your direct changes.

+If you are working on changes to the R package:

 To create the .rda files in the data directory of the package:
 `usethis::use_data(dataname)`